Home

 Knowledge:

-• have in-depth knowledge of scientific topics, theory and perspectives in the field of psychology
+- have in-depth knowledge of the topics, theory and perspectives in the field of psychology

-• have in-depth knowledge of key topics, theory, methods and fields of work relevant to one of the fields of study «social and cognitive psychology» or «behavior and neuroscience».
+- have in-depth knowledge of central topics, theories, methods and areas of work relevant to one of the two programme options "social and cognitive psychology" or "behaviour and neuroscience"

 Skills:

-• use their knowledge and abilities to carry out and lead comprehensive projects
+- use their knowledge and abilities to carry out and lead major projects

-• analyse professional issues and research questions based on the subject of psychology, professional traditions, its nature and place in society
+- analyse academic issues and research questions based on the field of psychology, professional traditions, the inherent nature of the discipline and its place in society

-• critically analyse different information sources and use these for academic reasoning
+- critically analyse different sources of information and use them in academic reasoning

 General competence:

-Upon completion of the degree, the candidate shall be able to:
+On completion of the degree, graduates will be able to:

-• communicate professional issues, analyzes and conclusions within the field of psychology, both with specialists and in general
+- communicate academic issues, analyses and conclusions relating to the subject of psychology, both to other specialists and to the general public

 Admission Requirements

-• You must have taken at least 90 credits that are within psychology or a corresponding field of study, or that belong to the field of study for the programme option you are applying for.
+- You must have taken at least 90 credits that are within psychology or a related field of study, or that are relevant to the field of study for the programme option you are applying for.
 You can apply for admission based on credits taken as part of different degrees or from different academic institutions.

-• You must have written a Bachelor's thesis in psychology or an equivalent field of study.
-The thesis must have a scope of at least 10 credits
+- You must have written a bachelor's dissertation in psychology or an equivalent field of study.
+The dissertation must have a scope of at least 10 credits.

-• You must have taken 15 credits using a research method (covering both qualitative and quantitative methods)
+- You must have taken 15 credits in research methodology (covering both qualitative and quantitative methods).

-• If you have taken a course with a name that is not clearly related to psychology, you can attach a note to the admission that depicts how you believe the course is relevant/equivalent (including the title of the bachelor's thesis).
+If you have taken a course with a name that is not clearly related to psychology, you can attach a note to your application for admission explaining how you believe the course is relevant/equivalent (including the title of your bachelor's dissertation).

 For the programme option "behaviour and neuroscience", the following requirements for admission apply:

-• 5 credits in biological psychology with a C requirement.
-For applicants from UiB, biological psychology (5 credits) is part of PSYK114 or PSYK101.
+- 5 credits in biological psychology with a minimum grade of C. For applicants from UiB, biological psychology (5 credits) is part of PSYK114 or PSYK101.

-Other bachelor's degrees may qualify if you have 90 credits in psychology or equivalent.
+Other bachelor¿s degrees may qualify if you have 90 credits in psychology or equivalent.
 Where specialisation in the degree is not specified, all courses in the bachelor's degree are used in the calculation of credits.
-If you have taken a bachelor's degree with a name that is not clearly related to psychology, you can attach a note to the admission that depicts how you believe the course is relevant/equivalent (including the title of the bachelor's thesis).
+If you have taken a bachelor's degree with a name that is not clearly related to psychology, you can attach a note to your application for admission explaining why you believe the course is relevant.
+In this note, you should describe how you believe you meet the requirement for a bachelor's dissertation of at least 10 credits within the topic of psychology (preferably including the title of your bachelor's dissertation).

 Recommended previous knowledge